ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 cscope -d
 ```

 `cscope` works fine.
-The Sublime Text editor also works well for me.
+The Sublime Text editor also works well for Code Navigation.
 Additionally, Sublime Merge was helpful for quickly finding the previous commits of a particular file.

 **Closing Thoughts**